WolfDWyc/ChessMaker/docs/guide/concepts/base-game.md

 It is also an abstract class, and must be extended to be used.

 A rule should define startup logic in `on_join_board` - and only startup logic (e.g. subscribing to events).
-The board passed shouldn't be kept in state - instead, callbacks should use the board from the event.
-(This is again related to cloneables, and will be explained in the next section.)
+The board passed shouldn't be kept in state - instead, callbacks should use the board from the event (This is again related to cloneables, and will be explained in the next section).

 An `as_rule` method is provided to turn a function into a rule, which is useful for stateless rules.